 The BCC considers assessment and diagnosis of incoming clients to be a key part of the first stage of treatment.
 During these appointments, BCC clinicians meet with clients to develop an initial assessment that clarifies the presenting problem(s), evaluates the severity of the problem(s) and determines the most appropriate, evidence-based interventions.
 Intake assessment is expected to lead to the development of a working DSM-5 diagnosis, discussion of disposition and treatment options with the client, and treatment planning.

 Intake sessions for student clients are 60 minutes, scheduled by appointment, and are mostly conducted by practicum trainees who are supervised by interns or other licensed staff.
 The exception to this is at the start of the Fall semester when interns complete 3 to 5 intakes over the course of 3 weeks until Practicum students receive training and begin covering floor duty.
 Intake assessment with community clients can take place over the course of two or three 45 minute sessions.
-Interns assess symptoms and functioning using clinical interviews, a symptom checklist (OQ-45), and a personality inventory (MMPI-2).
+Interns assess symptoms and functioning using clinical interviews, a symptom checklist (OQ-45), and a personality inventory (MMPI-2-RF).
 In addition, BCC interns evaluate clients’ needs for psychopharmacological interventions and make proper referrals.

 The BCC specializes in the provision and training of psychotherapy, particularly brief psychodynamic psychotherapy.
 Training also emphasizes implementing other evidence-based treatments, such as CBT, DBT or relaxation training, whenever appropriate.
 Interns provide individual therapy to students as well as to community clients.
 Treatment may be brief and solution-focused or more extensive long-term work, based on the initial intake/clinical assessment and treatment plan.
 Interns balance their caseload in consultation with their primary supervisor, to ensure the breadth and depth of their psychotherapy experiences.